richard-scryber/PaperworkDayDocs/docs/template_content.md

 ## Supported body elements

 Whilst not a true html to document conversion engine.
-Paperwork uses the structure to reduce the learning curve and give us a framework to match to.
+Paperwork uses the xhtml structure to reduce the learning curve and provide a framework to match to.

 The following elements can be used within the body of a document template, and should match most expected behaviour.
 See each section individually to see what attributes and inner content are supported.